Should you cancel your annual SEO budget to mitigate potential cash flow issues?

 - Your customers will seek alternatives that can provide the most value and meet their needs.

-- Your customers – because of necessity and because of changed purchasing habits – will use search engines more than ever before to find these alternatives.
+- Your customers – because of necessity and because of changed purchasing habits – will use search engines, like Google search, more than ever before to find these alternatives.

 - Your company will have a once-in-a-lifetime opportunity to prove it is that alternative for a massive portion of your total addressable market.